ssube/textual-engine/docs/getting-started.md

 A new world can be created at any point with the `create` command: `create template seed [depth]`.

-The `depth` parameter controls the initial size of the world and the number of rooms that will be generated before the game loads.
-It does not control the final size of the world, but a large `depth` greater than 10 can cause the game to load slowly.
+The `depth` parameter controls the initial size of the world and the number of rooms that will be generated before the game loads, but it does not control the final size of the world.

 A command to list available world templates is planned (https://github.com/ssube/textual-engine/issues/104).